Danysan1/osm-wikidata-map-framework/README.md

 ## How to use this framework to create a map

-The most basic deployment can be launched by using Docker and executong these shell commands:
+The most basic deployment can be launched by using Docker and executing these shell commands:

 1. Create the `.env` configuration file from the template ([.env.example](.env.example))
    ```sh